Friday, February 14, 2025

 FOUR WEDDINGS & A FUNERAL

-• February 1909: Grace, now 19, married Charles Kirkenberg, and moved to Dunkirk.
+• February 1909: Grace, 19, married Charles Kirkenberg, and moved to Dunkirk.

-• April 1909: Margaret, 41, married Charles Crowell, a 69-year-old restaurant owner and moved to his home in Dayton, Cattaraugus County.
+• April 1909: Margaret, 41, married Charles Crowell, a 69-year-old restaurant owner, and moved to his home in Dayton, Cattaraugus County.

 • October 1912: Helen, 21, married Paul Streamer and moved to Buffalo.